Undetectable FAQ

 What if my partner and I are both positive and undetectable?
 Can we have sex without condoms?

 Research indicates that the risk of picking up another strain of HIV is incredibly rare.
-However you will need to consider the risk of contracting other STIs, in which case condoms should be used.
+However, you will need to consider the risk of contracting other STIs, in which case condoms should be used.

 Does having an STI impact my viral load?

 It depends on whether you are on treatment or not.
 If you aren’t treating HIV, then yes, contracting an STI can cause an increase in viral load.
 For example, having syphilis can cause a big increase in the viral load, making it more likely for you to pass on the virus.
-That’s why it is important to get regular sexual health check-ups and to get your viral load tested after you have had an STI.
+That’s why it is essential to get regular sexual health check-ups and to get your viral load tested after you have had an STI.
 However, for people who are currently on HIV treatment, STIs appear to have no or very little impact on viral load.

 If my viral load is undetectable, can I stop taking my meds?